Killing of Zachary Hammond: Investigation

 Hammond's death was ruled a homicide by the Oconee County coroner.
 An independent autopsy commissioned by Hammond's family indicated that the bullets penetrated from the back of Hammond's left shoulder and the left side of his torso.
 The shooting is under investigation by the South Carolina Law Enforcement Division (SLED).
 Dash camera video footage of the shooting was turned over to the agency for analysis.

-Another police officer who had arrived at the scene after the shooting, resigned during an internal affairs investigation on August 7.
+Anthony Moon, another police officer who had arrived at the scene after the shooting, resigned during an internal affairs investigation on August 7.
 Seneca police chief John Covington stated that the investigation was a "personnel matter" and no additional information about it would be released.

 Eric Bland, the attorney representing Hammond's family, requested intervention from the U.S. Attorney General, the U.S. Department of Justice (DOJ) and the Federal Bureau of Investigation (FBI) because of alleged civil rights violations.

 On August 9, the U.S. Department of Justice Civil Rights Division announced that they would conduct an investigation into Hammond's death.
 The investigation will be joined by the FBI Columbia Field Office and the U.S. Attorney for South Carolina.